Pruning tomatoes sometimes called “sucker pruning” can help your plants be more healthy and even more productive.

 Step 3. – Sucker pruning tomatoes

 First, off we should define what a “tomato sucker” is.
-Suckers are branches that grow in the joint between a leaf branch and the main “trunk” of the tomato plant.
+Suckers are branches or shoots that grow in the joint between a leaf branch and the main stem or “trunk” of the tomato plant.

 If left alone these suckers will become their own “main trunk”.
 Those sucker trunks will then grow leaf branches and fruiting clusters of their own.
 This can make for a very bushy and overgrown tomato plant.
-Depending on the variety they really can get quite out of control.
+Depending on the tomatoe varieties they really can get quite out of control.